ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 ![forestScene](forestScene.png)

-To create the scene shown above you will implement additional functions to draw a tree, a hut, a forest and a village!
+To create this scene you will implement additional functions to draw a tree, a hut, a forest and a village!

 # The programming part